 - €500 monthly payments to ECE for the facilitation process

-During this year, you will have access to the Erasmus Business Membership and the Erasmus Incubation Programme, including a dedicated workspace in the inspiring Science Tower among other start-ups and have access to our community and networking events.
+During this year, you will have access to the Erasmus Business Membership and a flex workspace in the inspiring Rotterdam Science Tower among other startups and have access to our community and networking events.
 If your startup grows during the year, and you wish to upgrade your workspace to an office space, the costs of an office (price depending on the type of office) will be added on top of the monthly startup visa facilitation fee.

 * all costs are excluding VAT (unless otherwise specified) and the visa application fee with the IND (of €326).